pharmaR/pharmaR.github.io/content/examples.md

 Based on the definition of validation, our goal (as an organization) is to create documentations that describe qualification details of R packages based on pre-specified criteria.
-Importantly, our goal is not to write testing R code for every function an organization is used.
+Importantly, this goal does not require to write testing R code for every function an organization is used.

-To improve the communication between IT and business unit.
-It is also useful to define a user story.

-User story: As an organization, we want to **qualify** external R packages for xxx use cases in a regulatory compliance way.
+It is also useful to define a user story: As an organization, we want to **qualify** external R packages for xxx use cases in a regulatory compliance way.

-> Here, external indicate those R packages are developed and maintained
-> by developer outside of our organization.
+> Here, external indicate those R packages are developed and maintained by developer outside of our organization.

 ## Assumptions

 To achieve our goal, we need to make several infrastructure assumptions for our organization.

-> In reality, you will need to work closely with the IT department
-> to ensure these assumptions are hold
+> In reality, you will need to work closely with the IT department to ensure these assumptions hold

 ### Validated System